Up to 35% off Raised Beds

 Contents

-Rhododendrons are known for being very large shrubs with gorgeous spring flowers.
-Rhododendrons are easy to grow and are loved by many gardeners for their ease of care.
-But did you know that there are many different sizes of these shrubs, including smaller dwarf varieties?
+Rhododendrons are large shrubs with gorgeous spring flowers.
+These flowers are easy to grow and loved by many gardeners for their ease of care.
+But did you know that there are many different sizes of these shrubs, including smaller dwarf rhododendron varieties?

-Dwarf rhododendrons will typically grow from 1-3 feet in height.
+Dwarf rhododendron varieties will typically grow from 1-3 feet in height.
 These evergreen shrubs will brighten your gardens in the spring with their candy-colored blooms.
 Their leaves will hold up all year long, keeping your garden looking sharp no matter the season.

 Let’s take a look at a few dwarf rhododendron varieties that would work wonders for your springtime gardens.